 - Heroic BSOD: He slaps Lan Fan when he sees that she has lost her arm, but it's less about him being angry and more about in denial and shock at the sight of his mutilated granddaughter.
 Then he falls to his knees and cries.

-- Heroic Sacrifice: Subverted when he tries to kill both Wrath and himself with explosives, but Wrath just destroys the wicks on the thing.
-Played straight when he lets Buccaneer run his sword through his body to finally injure Bradley.
+- Heroic Sacrifice: He tries to kill both Wrath and himself with explosives, but Wrath just destroys the wicks on the thing.
+Then he succeeds by letting Buccaneer run his sword through his body to finally injure Bradley.

 - Legacy of Service: His family's served Ling's for a while.